-Sometimes the best traditions are born by total accident.
-Such is the case with Edwin Encarnacion and his famous “chicken wing trot”, walking the parrot, T-Rex arm, Edwing, or whatever you want to call it.
+Sometimes, the best traditions are born by accident.
+Such is the case with Edwin Encarnacion and his famous “chicken wing trot”, walking the parrot, T-Rex arm, “Edwing” or whatever you want to call it.

-In honour of Edwin Encarnacion’s torrent pace in the month of May, this week’s Flashback Friday takes a look back at the origin of EE's famous chicken wing trot.
+In honour of Encarnacion’s torrid pace in the month of May, this week’s Flashback Friday looks back at the origin of his famous post-home run celebratory parrot walk.

-The very first instance of Edwin walking the parrot came on April 28th 2012 against the Seattle Mariners.
-In fact it came to be by complete accident.
-To learn about it's inception, we have this explanation from Jose Bautista via his appearance on Intentional Talk:
+The very first instance of Edwin walking the parrot happened back in 2012 against the Seattle Mariners.
+In fact, it came to be by complete accident.
+Encarnacion’s teammate Jose Bautista explained the origin of the parrot walk during his appearance on MLB Network’s Intentional Talk:

 He was just kind of leaning and kind of just stayed that way, and everybody was like ‘that looked cool, you need to do that again’.”